German cruiser Deutschland: Spanish Civil War

-On 24 May 1937, the ship was docked in the port of Palma on the island of Majorca, along with several other neutral warships, including vessels from the British and Italian navies.
+On 24 May 1937, the ship was docked in the port of Palma on the island of Mallorca, along with several other neutral warships, including vessels from the British and Italian navies.
 The port was attacked by Republican aircraft, though anti-aircraft fire from the warships drove them off.
 The torpedo boats and escorted Deutschland to the island of Ibiza on 26 May.
 While moored in port there, she was again attacked on 29 May by Republican bombers; a pair of Soviet-built SB-2 bombers, secretly flown by Soviet Air Force pilots, bombed the ship.
 At the same time four Republican destroyers shelled the port with inaccurate fire.
 Two bombs struck the ship; the first penetrated the upper deck near the bridge and exploded above the main armored deck while the second hit near the third starboard 15 cm gun.
 Splinters from this hit perforated the seaplane fuel tanks and set it on fire, the burning fuel igniting the munitions for the starboard 15 cm guns.
 The first hit caused serious fires below decks.
 The attack killed 31 German sailors and wounded 74.

 Deutschland quickly weighed anchor and left port.
 She rendezvoused with Admiral Scheer to take on additional doctors before proceeding to Gibraltar where the dead were buried with full military honors.
 Ten days later, however, Hitler ordered the men be exhumed and returned for burial in Germany.
 The ship's wounded men were also evacuated in Gibraltar for treatment.
 Hitler, furious over the attack, ordered Admiral Scheer to bombard the port of Almería in retaliation for the so-called "Deutschland incident".
 Stalin subsequently issued orders that further attacks on German and Italian warships were strictly prohibited.
 On 15 June, Deutschland was back in Wilhelmshaven where the 31 deceased sailors were buried.
 Repairs of the bomb damage took ten days.
 On 1 October, KzS Paul Wenneker took command of Deutschland.
 His first assignment was taking the ship once more to patrol off Spain to protect merchant shipping.
 During this patrol she was replenished in Italian ports.
 In February 1938 she was back in Germany.
 By now the ship had sailed over 130,000 nautical miles and her motor room was in need of an extensive overhaul.
 Especially the diesel engine mountings proved to be too fragile and suffered from cracking.